-District's Cash and Reserves
+District Cash and Reserves

 In May 2012, the Board of Directors adopted Resolution No. 208 which updated the policy for the management of the District's cash and financial reserves.
 The Policy specifies what types of reserves the District shall maintain and what the minimum and maximum levels shall be for each reserve fund.
-Figure 3 below provides a five-year projection of the cash and the reserve fund level based on the projected expenses and revenues from Table 1.
+Figure 4 provides a five-year projection of the cash and reserve fund level based on the projected expenses and revenues from Table 1.

-Figure 3: Five-Year Projection of Total Cash and Reserve Fund Level
+Figure 4: Five-Year Projection of Total Cash and Reserve Fund Level